SebastianJarsve/sebcast/rhttp/README.md

-# RHTTP - HTTP Client for Raycast
+# rhttp - HTTP Client for Raycast

 A powerful HTTP client built for Raycast.
 Test APIs, manage environments, and chain requests - all without leaving your keyboard.